Where Did Joe and Devo Go

 Hello.
 This is Joe and I’m Devo.

 Two years ago I had never been anywhere.
 My first passport was completely stampless when it expired.
-I had, and continue to have, a lot of travel anxiety.
+I had a lot of travel anxiety.
 Then two of our friends had a destination wedding.
 One of those weddings you get invited to and you’re like, Yay!
 Italy!
 And then you start looking at plane tickets and hotels and you’re like, Jesus.
 Italy?
-It was well worth it.
+It was worth it.
 That trip taught me that I could do it, that I should do it, and most importantly that I wanted to do it.
-Joe and I decided that at least once a year we would get out of the country, and I decided for both of us that we’d document our experiences here.
+Joe and I decided we would get out of the country at least once a year, and I decided for both of us that we’d document our experiences here.
 Thanks for reading.

 I could have sworn the guy next to me ordered cherry juice.
 “Did he just say cherry juice?”
 I thought.
 I looked around.
 Everyone was drinking wine.
 Maybe he said sherry.
 Sherry, please.